elleful/Harvard-CS50-with-EdX/README.md

 ## Project Completion
 Completion of project work will be documented and updated throughout the course.
+Program can be viewed [here](https://scratch.mit.edu/projects/975245366) and in still in progress.

 *Using Scratch to code inputs, functions and variables*
 ![Day 1 of project](https://i.imgur.com/WWy7ear.png)